Return to Transcripts main page

 [17:00:40]

-ANDERSON COOPER, CNN ANCHOR: And welcome to CNN's special coverage of Election Day in America continued.
+ANDERSON COOPER, CNN HOST: And welcome to CNN's special coverage of Election Day in America continued.
 I'm Anderson Cooper.

-DANA BASH, CNN ANCHOR: And I'm Dana Bash.
+DANA BASH, CNN HOST: And I'm Dana Bash.

 Just moments ago, at her alma mater here in Washington, Howard University, Vice President Harris spoke to supporters after conceding the race to Donald Trump.